lfit/releng-global-jjb/docs/jjb/lf-rtdv3-jobs.rst

 :Required parameters:

     :build-node: The node to run build on.
+    :default-version: default page to redirect to for documentation (default /latest/)
     :jenkins-ssh-credential: Credential to use for SSH.
 (Generally set in defaults.yaml)

 :Optional parameters:

     :branch: Git branch to fetch for the build. (default: master)

     :build-days-to-keep: Days to keep build logs in Jenkins. (default: 7)
     :build-timeout: Timeout in minutes before aborting build. (default: 15)
     :project-pattern: Project to trigger build against. (default: \*\*)